Skills¶

 The workflow orchestrator pattern is used for multi-phase skills that guide agents through complex, stateful processes.
 The skill defines phases, verification steps, and error recovery procedures.

-Example: worktree-workflow Skill¶
+Example: build-fast Skill¶

 Invocation: